Monday, February 27, 2017

 It's CNY season, my wife, being a good daughter made it a point to visit her mother in BP.
 She took a short break from her role as "confinement lady" for her new granddaughter, Olivia to make this trip which lasted a mere 48-hour duration.
 Still, we achieved much.
 We visited the matriarch, had a session of card game with my grandnephew & grandniece and attended a reunion lunch with a group of ex-convent girls.

-The bus ride from Singapore to Batu Pahat on 29 January would have been smooth and fast if not because of the delay caused by the long queue of Chinese tourists waiting for clearance at the Malaysian Custom.
-We had to sit in the bus for an hour even though we were cleared within minutes through the counter for Malaysians.
+The bus ride from Singapore to Batu Pahat on 29 January 2017 would have been smooth and fast if not because of the delay caused by the long queue of Chinese tourists waiting for clearance at the Malaysian Custom.
+We had to sit in the bus for an hour even though we were cleared within minutes at the counters reserved for Malaysians.
 The Singaporeans in our bus unfortunately had to queue with the Chinese tourists.

 At age 35 and without winning a title since 2012, Federer's latest win proves he is truly the greatest among all tennis legends.
 His tenacity and "Never Say Die" spirit is indeed admirable!